The Best Castle Itinerary From Donegal to Galway, Ireland

 Driving Route from Donegal to Galway

-Ever since our Ireland road trip, we love to share how we used the perfect road trip planner, Furkot.
-This route is definitely a long one because we were time permitted.
+Planning an Ireland road trip itinerary is not an easy task, but it can be with our favorite road trip app, Furkot.
+Using Furkot, we were able to create the perfect castle itinerary from Donegal to Galway.
+This specific route is definitely a long one because we were time permitted.
 So if you have more time, we do recommend trying to stay an extra night at one of the castle hotels we will mention below.
-We hope our itinerary can bring some inspiration and help to plan your road trip from Donegal to Galway or vice versa.
+We hope our itinerary can bring some inspiration to help plan your road trip from Donegal to Galway or vice versa.
 (Please note times can change with breaks, traffic etc):

 9am: Depart from Lough Eske Castle Hotel & Spa to Benbulben – driving time: 50mins, arrive: 9:50am, duration: 20mins